CanC-Code/YK/content/services/hedges/content.md

 ---

-## Our Exacting Pruning Standards
+## Our Pruning Standards

-*   **Tapered Structural Trimming:** We consistently prune hedges so that they are slightly wider at the bottom than at the top.
-This ensures that natural sunlight effectively reaches the lower branches, actively preventing bottom-heavy leaf loss.
-*   **Structural Evaluation:** Before aggressive cuts are made, our crews evaluate the plant to safely isolate and remove dead wood, keeping the hedge line tidy and structurally sound.
+*   **Structural Trimming:** Before aggressive cuts are made, the plant is evaluated to safely isolate and remove dead wood, keeping the hedge line tidy and structurally sound.
-*   **Thorough Clean-up:** Once our precise trimming work is finished, we gather all raw clippings, heavy branches, and woody material, ensuring your yard is completely clear of debris.
+*   **Thorough Clean-up:** Once the trimming work is finished, all raw clippings, heavy branches, and woody material are gathered, ensuring your yard is completely clear of debris.

 ---